danielsaidi/website_danielsaidi/_posts/2015/2015-12-17-setup-dnx-on-os-x.md

 install dependencies for your projects, like *npm*.

 ## Step 1 - Install Mono

 To setup DNX, [first install Mono](http://www.mono-project.com/download).
-You can install it from the download page or by using [Homebrew](http://brew.sh/), which is an amazing package manager for OS X.
+You can install it from the download page or by using [Homebrew](http://brew.sh/), which is an amazing package manager for macOS.

 ## Step 2 - Install Visual Studio Code